achireistefan/Pothole-Detection/README.md

 Dataset 4: Another considered dataset [3] is constructed of 90 pothole images without any annotation.
 It was manually annotated and split into train-val-test subsets.

-Train-val-test split
+Train-val-test split <br />
 Finally, the obtained dataset was randomly split by a 70:20:10 train-val-test ratio.
-For better results, the train-val subset (1341 images) was augmented applying the following six operations:
+For better results, the train-val subset (1341 images) was augmented applying the following six operations: <br />
 • vertical flip; <br />
-• horizontal flip;
+• horizontal flip; <br />

-• vertical-horizontal flip;
+• vertical-horizontal flip; <br />

-• 90o rotation;
+• 90o rotation; <br />

-• average blurring;
+• average blurring; <br />

-• raise the hue value.
+• raise the hue value. <br />

-We provide pascal voc and yolo annotation for the augmented pothole detection dataset.
+We provide pascal voc and yolo annotation for the augmented pothole detection dataset. <br />
-When using this dataset in your research, we will be happy if you cite us:
+When using this dataset in your research, we will be happy if you cite us: <br />
-@INPROCEEDINGS{Achirei2021ICCP,
+@INPROCEEDINGS{Achirei2021ICCP, <br />
-  author = {Stefan-Daniel Achirei and Ioana-Ariana Opariuc and Otilia Zvoristeanu and Simona Caraiman and Vasile-Ion Manta}, title = {Pothole Detection for Visually Impaired Assistance}, booktitle = {International Conference on Intelligent Computer Communication and Processing (ICCP)}, year = {2021}
+  author = {Stefan-Daniel Achirei and Ioana-Ariana Opariuc and Otilia Zvoristeanu and Simona Caraiman and Vasile-Ion Manta}, <br />
+  title = {Pothole Detection for Visually Impaired Assistance}, <br />
+  booktitle = {International Conference on Intelligent Computer Communication and Processing (ICCP)}, <br />
+  year = {2021} <br />
 }

-[1] Atikur Rahman Chitholian, Pothole Dataset, available online: https://github.com/chitholian/Potholes-Detection OR https://public.roboflow.ai/object-detection/pothole
+[1] Atikur Rahman Chitholian, Pothole Dataset, available online: https://github.com/chitholian/Potholes-Detection OR https://public.roboflow.ai/object-detection/pothole <br />

-[2] Machine Intelligence Institute of Africa, MIIA Pothole Image Classification Challenge, available online: https://zindi.africa/competitions/miia-pothole-image-classification-challenge
+[2] Machine Intelligence Institute of Africa, MIIA Pothole Image Classification Challenge, available online: https://zindi.africa/competitions/miia-pothole-image-classification-challenge <br />
 [3] Pothole Detection Dataset, online https://people.etf.unsa.ba/~aakagic/pothole_detection/